jpnm561/HAR-UP/DataBaseDownload/README.md

 - csv files containig the mean (a single feature) taken from the resized OF camera files in different time-windows.
 These can be found for 1 second windows taken every 0.5 seconds, 2 second windows taken every second, and 3 second windows taken every 1.5 seconds.

 - zip files containing optical flow files taken from both cameras.
 These files consist of more zip files with csv files that show changes in *u* and *v* for each time-stamp.
 You can download data from both cameras (side and front view).
+More programs to work with these files can be found in the [CameraOF_files](https://github.com/jpnm561/HAR-UP/tree/master/CameraOF_files) folder.

 By default, all csv files are downloaded (zipped OF files are avoided on purpose).
 However, you can modify this when calling the **featureDownload** function.